 “Nelson W. Baker”, President and CEO

 Brad Baker, Vice-President Corporate Development & Director

-This release includes certain statements that may be deemed to be “forward-looking information” under Canadian securities laws.
-All statements in this release, other than statements of historical facts, that address events or developments that the Company expects to occur, constitute forward looking-information.
-Forward looking information consists of statements that are not historical facts and are generally, but not always, identified by the words “expects”, “plans”, “could” or “should” occur.
-Although the Company believes the expectations expressed in such forward-looking information are based on reasonable assumptions, such information does not constitute guarantees of future performance and actual results may differ materially from those in forward-looking information.
-Factors that cause the actual results to differ materially from those in forward-looking information include gold prices, results of exploration and development activities, regulatory changes, defects in title, availability of materials and equipment, timeliness of government approvals, continued availability of capital and financing and general economic, market or business conditions.
+This release includes certain statements that may be deemed to be “forward-looking statements”.
+All statements in this release, other than statements of historical facts, that address events or developments that the Company expects to occur, are forward looking statements.
+Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words “expects”, “plans”, “could” or “should” occur.
+Although the Company believes the expectations expressed in such forward looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results may differ materially from those in forward looking statements.
+Factors that cause the actual results to differ materially from those in forward-looking statements include gold prices, results of exploration and development activities, regulatory changes, defects in title, availability of materials and equipment, timeliness of government approvals, continued availability of capital and financing and general economic, market or business conditions.
 The Company cautions the foregoing list of important factors is not exhaustive.
-Investors and others who base themselves on the Company’s forward-looking information should carefully consider the above factors as well as the uncertainties they represent and the risk they entail.
-The Company believes that the expectations reflected in the forward-looking information are reasonable, but no assurance can be given that these expectations will prove to be correct.
-Please see the public filings of the Company at www.sedar.com for further information.
+Investors and others who base themselves on the Company’s forward-looking statements should carefully consider the above factors as well as the uncertainties they represent and the risk they entail.
+The Company believes that the expectations reflected in those forward-looking statements are reasonable, but no assurance can be given that these expectations will prove to be correct.
+Please see the public filings of the Company atwww.sedar.com for further information.